KyleC915/Affirm-Financial-Analysis/README.md

 6) Draw conclusions.

 Walkthrough:
-1) I used Excel's Power Query and extracted all historical financial statements from WSJ for the company, Affirm, and removed the 5-year trendline column in the process.
-(Files can be found in the directory 'UncleanedData').
+1) I used Excel's Power Query and extracted all historical financial statements from Affirm's Annual Reports and Klarna's Annual Reports.
+(PDF and Excel is located in 'FinancialStatements' folder).
-2) Then, I manually removed all null rows (I.E Inventory) as the company holds no inventory in every fiscal year ('FY').
+2) Cleaned the data through Excel, SQL was not needed since there were little number of rows and columns, fixed titles and removed null values.
+**NOTE: When extracting the data, the words in column 1 did not space out correctly.
+We can fix this in our visualization in Tableau.**
+3) Converted Klarna's Financial Statements to USD from SEKm.
+(Klarna is based out of Sweden).
-3) I wanted to make it easier to find material changes within the financial statements to visualize later in Tableau.
-Therefore, I created a common sizing and % change column for each FY.
-(Find cleaned and organized data in the directory 'CleanedData').
+4) To make it easier to find material changes in the financial statements I created a common sizing % and % change column for each FY.
+This will make it easier to depict what is important for our visualizations.
-4)